Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Add `biocbuild` user.

-### 1.9 Install 32-bit Cygwin (for all users)
+### 1.10 Install 32-bit Cygwin (for all users)

 Cygwin is needed for: `curl`, `ssh`, `rsync`, and `vi`.

 Go to https://www.cygwin.com/, click on Install Cygwin, then download and run `setup-x86.exe` to install or update Cygwin.
-Do NOT install the 64-bit version.
+IMPORTANT: Do NOT install the 64-bit version!

 In the installer:
 - Install for all users.